 This was one of the highlights of my time in Buenos Aires.
 It fills up fast so book tickets in advance!

 Floreria Atlantico is a hidden bar located in Retiro.
 From the street, it looks like a little flower shop.
 And yes, they actually do sell flowers!
 When you walk in, look for the large refrigerator door on the left.
 No password needed, just walk down the stairs and you’ll find yourself in a crowded basement bar with delicious cocktails.
 Much cooler than some other speakeasy type places I’ve been to.

 With limited time in Argentina, we didn’t get a chance to head to the country’s wine region.
 Anuva Wines is a great way to explore Argentine wines without leaving the city!
 The tasting room located in Palermo Soho is a beautiful, modern space.
 We tasted five wines with food pairings.
 I enjoyed the wines so much I ended up shipping a case home!
 I learned that Argentine wines are not all Malbecs.
 Two new wines for me were Bonarda and Torrentés.
 Bonarda, also known as Douce noir, is an Italian grape that is becoming increasingly popular in Argentina.
 Torrentés is a white grape mainly grown in Argentina.
 The most memorable pairing from this wine tasting was a bold Malbec paired with an equally bold dark chocolate.
 Yum!

 Buenos Aires was at the top of my bucket list for a while.
 I can see why people chose to study abroad here in college!
 From its neighborhoods, delicious foods, and romantic culture, you’ll never run out of places to explore.
-Buenos Aires was a great introduction to Argentina but I have a few more places on my bucket list (Ushuaia, Mendoza, and Argentinean Patagonia to name few!) so I know I’ll be back sometime soon.
+Buenos Aires was a great introduction to Argentina but I have a few more places on my bucket list (Ushuaia, Mendoza, and Argentinean Patagonia to name a few!) so I know I’ll be back sometime soon.